-As the name suggests, kidney stones form inside the kidneys.
-Their size ranges from minuscule like a grain of salt to large stones like a chickpea.
+Kidney stones are crystal-like substances that form inside the kidneys.
+They develop in varying sizes and shapes and range from minuscule like a grain of salt to large stones like a chickpea.
 They are made up of small substances that are usually found in urine.

-Kidney stones prevention can be done without medical intervention also.
+Kidney stone prevention can be done without medical intervention also.
 However, it is necessary to first acknowledge its signs and symptoms.

 Some stones are microscopic in mass.
-Due to this aspect, their presence goes unnoticed.
+Due to this aspect, the symptoms usually go unnoticed.
 However, even these mini objects can expand later.
 They may also move within the organ causing pain and discomfort.
-Therefore, it is important to learn about the symptoms of having kidney stones.
+Therefore, it is important to learn about the symptoms of kidney stones.

 Here is a list of the most common sign and symptoms of kidney stones: